britishgas-engineering/ya-done/README.md

 **Ready to use yadda BBD test framework with selenium-webdriver and chai**

-### Version 1.4.0 removes PhantomJS.
-To use headless, simply pass headless as part of the arguments in Chrome
+### Version 1.5.0 removes the restriction of only being able to use Browserstack for continuous testing.
+See Continuous Testing config below

 [![travis build passing](https://travis-ci.org/britishgas-engineering/ya-done.svg?branch=master)](https://travis-ci.org/britishgas-engineering/ya-done)